We hope you enjoy our site. There's much to see here. Take your time to look around

 Thanks for visiting our site.
 I've been coaching swimming in Vancouver for the last 10 years, helping 1000s of clients become more comfortable in the water.
 I grew up in Scotland very close to the Loch Ness monster.
 A competitive swimmer through my teenage years, breaststroke and butterfly were my best strokes.
 I rekindled my love of competitive swimming in 2016, created a swim team, won medals at Nationals and qualified for Worlds in Korea and am close to swimming faster as an adult than I ever did as a teenager.
 Whether you want to swim for fun, complete your first triathlon, or race for the podium we can help you achieve your goals.
 Get in touch and learn to Swim Smart!

 For most of you, Coach Oscar needs no introduction!
 Oscar was one of my first coaching clients back in 2012 and now he is one of the most experienced open water coaches around, with 7+ years of coaching experience and 20+ triathlon and open water swim races under his belt.
 Don’t be fooled by that mean face and death stare though, Oscar is notoriously laid back and calm under pressure.
-Fun fact: Oscar despises cold water, but was the first coach to get in the ocean this year!
 Oscar will be coaching on Monday evenings this summer.

 Having completed many triathlons in the past, including three Ironmans

 (Lake Placid, Florida, Hawaii), Kira changed her focus to swimming and social fun competitions.
 She completed the Bay Challenge in 2015 - an 11 km swim from West Vancouver to Kits Beach - and has participated in many VOWSA swims and competitions.
-Keen to bring athletes together with fun social
+With 4 years open water coaching experience and a young family, Kira will be a back up coach this summer, but expect to see her at the popular Saturday social triathlons - it was her idea after all!

 "3 years ago I came up with the crazy idea of completing a triathlon.
 There was only one obstacle: I couldn't swim.
 I had never taken swimming lessons as a kid, and in fact, I was quite scared of the water.
 Nonetheless, I attempted my first indoor sprint triathlon at UBC in 2017 after watching a bunch of 'youtube tutorials'.
 Bad idea!
 I barely made it through the pool swim and it was not a fun experience.